-Given these results, in May 2024, the Board approved FY2024 Company performance STIP payouts to Mr. Boor, Ms. Aden, and Messrs.
-Cira, Niño, and Like of \$753,730, \$297,525, \$33,058, \$33,058, and \$156,117, respectively.
+Given these results, in May 2025, the Board approved FY2025 Company performance STIP payouts to Mr. Boor, Ms. Aden, and Messrs.
+Cira, Niño, and Schuknecht of \$2,027,910, \$682,798, \$56,640, \$56,640, and \$311,519, respectively.
 These payments are reflected in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.

 In addition to the Company performance-based STIP payouts described above, Mr. Cira and Mr. Niño are both eligible to receive a percentage of the pre-tax income of the manufacturing and retail operations each respectively oversees.
-In FY2024, Mr. Cira received 0.425% of pre-tax income for the manufacturing operations he oversees which came to \$748,893.
-Mr. Niño received 4% of the pre-tax income for the retail operations he oversees which came to \$963,660 for FY2024.
+In FY2025, Mr. Cira received \$878,893, for the pre-tax income of the manufacturing operations he oversees.
+Mr. Niño received \$777,977, for the pre-tax income of the retail operations he oversees for FY2025.
 These payments are also reflected in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.

-2. Individual Objective-Based Performance: The elements that comprise each individual's performance objectives vary by position and are mutually agreed upon by each NEO and the CEO.
-These objectives primarily consist of measurable goals that have a meaningful impact upon our overall financial performance as well as each executive's professional development.
+II.
+Individual Objective-Based Performance Component: The elements that comprise each individual's performance objectives vary by position and are mutually agreed upon by each NEO and the CEO.
+These objectives consist of measurable goals that have a meaningful impact upon our overall financial performance as well as each executive's professional development.

-In May 2023, the Board set the following FY2024 individual performance STIP targets for our NEOs as a percentage of each NEO's base salary: For Ms. Aden, an award of 18% of her base salary; for Mr. Like, an award of 40% of his base salary; for Mr. Cira, an award of 20% of his base salary; and for Mr. Niño, an award of 25% of his base salary.
+In May 2024, the Board set the following FY2025 individual performance STIP targets for our NEOs as a percentage of each NEO's base salary: For Ms. Aden, an award of 23% of her base salary; for Mr. Cira, an award of 20% of his base salary; for Mr. Niño, an award of 25% of his base salary; and for Mr. Schuknecht, an award of 27% of his base salary.

-In May 2024, for the achievement of individual performance objectives in FY2024, the Board approved payments for this individual performance STIP component to Ms. Aden and Messrs.
-Cira, Niño, and Like in the amounts of \$100,000, \$40,000, \$50,000, and \$100,000, respectively.
+In May 2025, for the achievement of individual performance objectives in FY2025, the Board approved payments for this individual performance STIP component to Ms. Aden and Messrs.
+Cira, Niño, and Schuknecht in the amounts of \$150,000, \$50,000, \$50,000, and \$100,000, respectively.
+Like the Company performance component payments, these payments are also reflected in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.

-Long-Term Incentive Compensation
+3. Long-Term Incentive Compensation

-The third component of our annual executive compensation program is long-term incentive compensation.
-The Company's FY2024 long-term incentive program ("LTIP") consisted of equity awards of (1) RSUs (time-based vesting) and (2) PRSUs (performance-based vesting).
+The third component of annual executive compensation is our long-term incentive program ("LTIP").
+The Company's FY2025 LTIP consisted of two types of equity awards (I) RSUs (time-based vesting) and (II) PRSUs (performance-based vesting).

-In May and June 2023, the Board approved FY2024 LTIP awards of RSUs and PRSUs to the NEOs as set forth in the table below.
-All awards were made pursuant to the 2005 Stock Plan.
+In May and July 2024, the Board approved FY2025 LTIP awards of RSUs and PRSUs to the NEOs as set forth in the table below.
+All awards were made pursuant to the 2023 Stock Plan.
 The total grant date value of these equity awards is disclosed below in the Stock Awards column of the Summary Compensation Table.

-Name FY2024 RSUs (#) FY2024 PRSUs at target (#)
+Name FY2025 RSUs (#) FY2025 PRSUs at target (#)

-Bill Boor, CEO 3,800 5,700
+Bill Boor, CEO 5,000 7,450

-Allison Aden, CFO 1,536 2,034
+Allison Aden, CFO 1,357 2,036

 Brian Cira, President (Mfg.)
-475 712
+396 594

 Matt Niño, President (Ret.)
 339 509

-Steve Like, President (Ins.)
-407 610

-Mick Dragash, Former GC (1) 500 700
+Seth Schuknecht, General Counsel 452 679